bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

             - "date_met_nav"
             - "cps_info"

+    - If there are no errors in the JSON Body document:
         - The response JSON document will have a dictionary object as the value for the "Data" key.
-        - It contains the key "Database ID", the value for which is the database id of the updated entry
+            - It contains the key "consumer_row", the value for which is an object with the fields of the created entry

-- Deleting a consumer database entry.
+- Delete a consumer database entry.
-    - To delete a consumer database entry, the value for "Database Action" in the JSON Body must equal "Consumer Deletion".
+    - To delete a consumer database entry, the value for "db_action" in the JSON Body must equal "delete".

         - Keys that can be omitted:
-            - all except "Consumer Database ID" and "Database Action"
+            - all except "id" and "db_action"

+    - If there are no errors in the JSON Body document:
         - The response JSON document will have a "Deleted" as the value for the "Data" key.

 - If there are errors in the JSON Body document:
     - "Error Code" will be 1.